A person may lodge a petition with the Council to request action to be taken on a matter.

 A petition that requests a public meeting is not to be made in respect of any matter relating to rates and charges, if those rates or charges have been made for the current financial year.

-The General Manager is to advise the person lodging the petition whether it complies with the requirements for a petition seeking a public meeting and give reasonable notice of when the Council is to consider the petition.
+The CEO is to advise the person lodging the petition whether it complies with the requirements for a petition seeking a public meeting and give reasonable notice of when the Council is to consider the petition.

-Within 42 days after the petition is tabled at a Council meeting the General Manager is to advise the Council whether the petition complies with the requirements for a petition seeking a public meeting.
+Within 42 days after the petition is tabled at a Council meeting the CEO is to advise the Council whether the petition complies with the requirements for a petition seeking a public meeting.

 If the petition complies with the requirements for a petition seeking a public meeting, or the Council otherwise resolves to hold a public meeting regarding the subject matter of the petition, the Council is to hold a public meeting to discuss the subject matter of the petition within 30 days of the petition being discussed at the Council meeting.